samsuh/2026-journal/README.md

 Seollal holiday is Wednesday this week, and i thought things would start being affected tomorrow, but a lot of things are already affected.
 I should prob move up the prep and go grocery shopping and stuff today instead of tomorrow.

 Goals for today:
-- Go grocery shopping - buy unscented wet wipes and dish towels.
+- COMPLETED ~~Go grocery shopping - buy unscented wet wipes and dish towels.~~
-- Move motorcycle so Im not blocked in if people go away for a week.
+- ATTEMPTED ~~Move motorcycle so Im not blocked in if people go away for a week.~~
 - ThreeJS - finish Camera lesson
 - Music Theory - rewrite out the major scales again, associate with number of sharps and flats.
 Try to do everything from memory.